MAustin428/agile_5e/GIT_DEMO.md

 #### Add your work to the local repository
 Before you add your work, check to make sure you have the latest changes from upstream.
 >git fetch upstream main (this will fetch upstream changes) OR
->git rebase upstream/main (this will fetch upstream changes, including your own)
+>git rebase upstream/main (this will roll back your commit, apply the fetched changes, and then reapply your commit)

 #### Push changes to your fork
 This adds your local changes to your GitHub repository.